1977 Idaho Vandals football team

 The 1977 Idaho Vandals football team represented the University of Idaho in the 1977 NCAA Division I football season.
-The Vandals were led by fourth-year head coach Ed Troxel and were members of the Big Sky Conference, then in Division II.
+The Vandals were led by fourth-year head coach Ed Troxel and were members of the Big Sky Conference, then in Division II for football.
 They played their home games at the Kibbie Dome, an indoor facility on campus in Moscow, Idaho.

 Season

 With quarterbacks Craig Juntunen and Rocky Tuttle running the veer offense, the Vandals were 3–8 overall and 2–4 in the Big Sky in 1977.
 Idaho did not play runner-up Northern Arizona, but the Big Sky designated a non-conference home game for each to count as a sixth conference game in the standings, with both opponents from the PCAA.
 The Vandals lost to Pacific in September while NAU defeated Cal State Fullerton in October.

 The Vandals suffered a tenth straight loss in the Battle of the Palouse with neighbor Washington State of the Pac-8, falling 45–17 at Martin Stadium in Pullman on November 12.